-The Board acknowledges that it is responsible for establishing and maintaining the Company's risk management and internal control systems and reviewing their effectiveness.
+The Board acknowledges that it is responsible for establishing and maintaining the Group's risk management and internal control systems and reviewing their effectiveness.
 The risk management and internal control measures are designed to manage rather than eliminate the risk of failure to achieve business objectives, and can only provide reasonable and not absolute assurance against material misstatement or loss.

 The Board is primarily in charge of managing the overall risks of our Group.
-Significant business decision that involves material risk exposures is subject to assessment and approval of the Board.
+Significant business decision that involves material risk exposures is subject to assessment, consideration and approval of the ways to resolve the said risk exposures by the Board.

-The Audit Committee is delegated with the responsibility to review the financial controls, risk management and internal control systems of the Group at least annually, to consider any major investigation findings on risk management and internal control matters and the response of the management to such findings.
+The Audit Committee is delegated with the responsibility to review the financial controls, risk management and internal control systems of the Group at least annually, to consider any major investigation findings on risk management and internal control matters and the response of the management to such findings, in performance of the Company's internal audit function.
 The Audit Committee also reviews the external independent auditor's management letter, if any, any material queries raised by the auditor about accounting records, financial accounts or systems of control and management's response.
 The Audit Committee reports to the Board on the matters considered by the Audit Committee and its recommendations to the Board.

-The Group appointed an external consultant to conduct enterprise risk assessment and perform internal audit function to review the effectiveness of the Group's internal control system for the year ended 31 July 2020.
-The annual enterprise risk assessment identifies and evaluates the risk level of the Group's operations and business, including the strategic, operational, financial reporting and compliance risks.
+The Group appointed an external consultant to conduct enterprise risk assessment and perform internal audit function to review the effectiveness of the Group's risk management and internal control systems for the year ended 31 July 2021.
+As part of the risk management system of the Group, the annual enterprise risk assessment identifies and evaluates the risk level of the Group's operations and business, including the strategic, operational, financial reporting and compliance risks.

-Internal audit was conducted at least annually with the objectives of, amongst others, assessing and identifying significant weaknesses in risk management and internal control systems of the Group.
-The internal audit for the year ended 31 July 2020 covered the review on the risk management system, cost of services, expenditures and payments, human resources and payroll management, follow up review on the deficiencies identified in last year's report and the compliance of the corporate governance code according to Appendix 14 of the Listing Rules.
+As part of the internal control system of the Group, internal audit was conducted at least annually with the objectives of, amongst others, assessing and identifying significant weaknesses in risk management and internal control systems of the Group.
+The internal audit for the year ended 31 July 2021 covered the review on (i) the risk management system; (ii) the compliance procedures of rules and regulations in relation to continuing obligations, notifiable transactions, connected transactions, financial information and disclosure of inside information; (iii) the compliance of the corporate governance code according to Appendix 14 of the Listing Rules; and (iv) the follow up on findings identified in last year's report.

-The Board considered the enterprise risk assessment report and internal audit report and considered the risk management and internal control system of the Group effective and adequate.
+The Board considered the enterprise risk assessment report and internal audit report and considered the risk management and internal control systems of the Group effective and adequate.
+Upon the Board's annual review, the Board considered the adequacy of resources, staff qualifications and experience, training programmes and budget of the issuer's accounting, internal audit and financial reporting functions adequate.